-Advanced claim preparation for a care leaver
+New claim preparation for care leavers

-Care leavers can prepare their claim to Universal Credit up to 28 days before and including their 18th birthday, although the claim details must not be submitted until their 18th birthday This helps to ensure that support is in place as early as possible.
+Care leavers can prepare their claim to Universal Credit up to 28 days before and including their 18th birthday.
+Local authority (Local Health Trust in Northern Ireland) Leaving Care Teams can assist young people to make their claim using the Service.

+Although the claim details must not be submitted until the claimant's 18th birthday, they can be viewed and checked in advance of submission to help get the claim ready.
+This helps to ensure that support is in place as early as possible.

-The care leaver can also make a pre-claim appointment to confirm details such as identity and bank account details.
-A social worker or support worker can attend with them.
+The care leaver can also make a pre-claim appointment to confirm details such as: